scoskey/m0037/notes.md

 *Proof*: Assume the theorem is true for expressions shorter than $\alpha$.
 By the previous theorem, the first symbol of $\alpha$ has scope $\alpha$.
 Any other symbol of $\alpha$ appears in some $\tau_i$.
 Since $\tau_i$ is shorter than $\alpha$, we can apply the inductive hypothesis. $\blacksquare$

+In lectures, we will give examples of the scope of several symbols in an expression.

 #### First order syntax

 We now apply our knowledge of syntax to first order logic.
 The *basic lexicon* of first order logic consists of the alphabet $A=\set{\neg,\wedge,\vee,\rightarrow,\leftrightarrow,=}\cup\set{x_n\mid n\in\omega}$.
 The arity of the symbols are defined by $a(x_i)=0$, $a(\neg)=1$, and $a(\wedge)=a(\vee)=a(\rightarrow)=a(\leftrightarrow)=2$.